 Computer/ 4C Lab: Creativity, Collaboration, Communication and Critical Thinking –

-Mrs. Natalie Rohlfing teaches both computer and 4C classes.
-She meets a with students 1-3 times per week depending on grade level.
+Mrs. Petzinger teaches both computer and 4C classes.
+She meets a with students twice a week.

 Computer – Students spend time working on computer skills that go beyond keyboarding, and Microsoft Office programs.
 There is emphasis on locating and citing appropriate educational resources online, using Google Classroom and Google Applications (Doc, Slides, Sheets, etc), coding, designing games, using 3D printer, work with programming mini robots, utilizing virtual reality googles.